 The internet can open up the world for someone with an intellectual disability.
 It can make communication easier, help access advice and information and create online communities.

-5 tips to keep safe online: easy-read guide
+5 tips to keep safe online: plain language guide

 1. Keep it locked.

 Ask someone to help you set up a PIN or password to protect your phone, laptop and other devices.
 Do the same for all your accounts to protect any information about you that has been shared in them.

 Don’t tell people personal information like your address and phone number.
 Find out how to keep your profiles on social media private so only people you want to can see what you share.

 Everything you do online leaves what’s known as a digital footprint.
 This is a record of what you do and say.
 Think very carefully before you say or post anything.
 You won’t be able to stop other people sharing it – even those you don’t know.